leonidscott/hydrofoil/docs/model-api.md

 Unfortunatly, this integral is not solvable due to the complexity of its parematric equations, but it is possible to approximate using numerical integration.

 #### `(area individual)`
+This function essientally holds the integration equation above but does not do any of the heavy lifting.
+A technical detail (not important unless you trying to read the source code)to note is that the numerical integration equation only takes in one function.
+For the subraction element of the integration that is fine, you just do two integrals and subract them.
+On the other hand, to handle the multiplication sections of the equation, you have to create one function to do the multiplication of two functions (I know, that's kind of stupid).
+You could use anonymous functions to the multiplcation but I thought it would be cleaner to create functions and call them.
+Those functions are `(adjusted-upper-function)` and `(adjusted-lower-function)`.
+#### `(adjusted-upper-function)`
+A helper function for `(area)`.
+It multiplies `(upper-surface-y-function)` by the derivative of `(upper-surface-x-function)` by way of the `(derivative)` function that is listed in the utilites section.

 ## Utility Functions
 #### `(round-double n)`
-A very simple function that takes a double and rounds it to four decimle places which is the expected accuracy of this model.
+A very simple function that takes a double and rounds it to four decimle places which is the expected accuracy of this model. #### `(derivative individual function x)`

 ## NACA 4 Digit Functions
 The equations that create the features of an NACA 4 Digit Foil live in this class.
 To understand what these functions represent, please see